SergeyIvanov87/Code-Metric-Visualizer-Platform/common/images/test_aggregator_image/FUNCTIONAL_DESCRIPTION.md

 `/logs/aggregator/connection_<id>.pb.decode_stderr`.

-When all traces decode successfully, `log_watcher_service.sh` runs `log_aggregator.py` against the immutable reconstructed directory.
+When all traces decode successfully, `log_watcher_service.sh` runs `log_aggregator.py` against the immutable solid producer-file directory, not the per-connection backup directory.
 Although the parser mode is named `pcap`, at this stage it reads reconstructed syslog text and removes the leading `<PRI>` field.